gilzamir18/AI4U/doc/overview.md

 Figure 9 shows a very simple client side script.

 #Resume
 In this brief tutorial, I showed you how to create a very simple Unity application that takes commands from a Python script.
+See this complete example in examples directory.

-However, this is a very simple use case, hello world!
+This is a very simple use case, hello world!
 Read other tutorials in the doc section to delve into UnityRemotePlugin.